stordahl/daycare/README.md

 # Daycare

-Daycare is an iteractive CLI tool that generates the boilerplate for a WordPress Child theme.
+Daycare is an interactive CLI tool that generates the boilerplate for a WordPress Child theme.

 ## Getting Started